Restoration of residual gauge symmetries towards color confinement due to topological defects

-The KO color confinement criterion was reproduced from the viewpoint of the restoration of the residual local gauge symmetry, only when the gauge-transformation $\omega(x)$ is linear to $x$, which is referred to as the non-compact case in our paper.
-However, the choice for $\omega(x)$ is not unique and there is no sure physical reason to choose the above linear form, since it was just chosen from the analogy in the Abelian gauge theory by the reason it is the simplest form for satisfying the Laplace equation (\ref{Laplace}) which is a condition to guarantee the residual gauge symmetry in the Lorenz gauge.
+The KO color confinement criterion was reproduced from the viewpoint of the restoration of the RGS, only when the gauge-transformation $\omega(x)$ is linear in $x$, which is referred to as the non-compact case in our paper.
+However, the choice for $\omega(x)$ is not unique and there is no sure physical reason to choose the above linear form, since it was just chosen from the analogy in the Abelian gauge theory by the reason it is the simplest form for satisfying the equation (\ref{eq:Laplace}) which is a condition to guarantee the RGS in the Lorenz gauge.
 Therefore, the gauge-transformation function $\omega(x)$ can take different forms other than the above specific form, which does not lead to the KO criterion.
-Thus we do not consider that the KO criterion is a true criterion for color confinement to be derivable as the restoration of the residual gauge symmetry even in the Lorenz gauge.
-Therefore, it is not a surprise to us that KO criterion is not satisfied in the results of numerical simulations on the lattice\cite{Furui-Nakajima,Sternbeck}, while the lattice results support confinement.
+Thus we do not consider that the KO criterion is a true criterion for color confinement to be derivable as the restoration of the RGS even in the Lorenz gauge.
+Therefore, it is not a surprise to us that KO criterion is not satisfied in the results of numerical simulations on the lattice\cite{Furui-Nakajima,Sternbeck,Aguilar}, while the lattice results support confinement.